Southern Burgundy and the river Saône

 Paris to Gray, we begin with Champagne

 Your Grand Victoria experience begins here!
 A private chauffeur meets our guests in Paris for the journey to Gray, where we board the boat for a Champagne welcome by the cheerful crew.
-Sit and relax on board while the crew install your luggage and take in the beautiful views.
+Sit and relax on board while the team install your luggage and take in the beautiful views.
 This evening, our chef will delight you with one of many incredible dinners to come.

 Gray to Pontailler including a walking tour of the medieval town of Dole

-Louis Pasteur, the physician responsible for the development of the rabies vacine, was born here in 1822: We visit his birth house, now an informative museum, before exploring the Gothic architecture of the Collegiate Church of Notre Dame, which towers above the Canal.
+Louis Pasteur, the physician responsible for the development of the rabies vaccine, was born here in 1822: We visit his birth house, now an informative museum, before exploring the Gothic architecture of the Collegiate Church of Notre Dame, which towers above the Canal.
 Dating from 1509, the church has undergone considerable renovation to preserve its beauty.

 Pontailler to Auxonne, market day with lunch in Dijon

-A visit to Burgundy is not complete without exploring Dijon, the Capital of the Dukes of Burgundy.
-We begin our day with a walking tour of the historic center including the marketplace with its stunning buildings, designed by Gustav Eiffel.
+A visit to Burgundy is not complete without exploring Dijon, the capital of the Dukes of Burgundy.
+We begin our day with a walking tour of the historic centre, including the marketplace with its stunning buildings, designed by Gustav Eiffel.
 Take time to admire the ironwork reminiscent of the Eiffel Tower in Paris.
 Now is the time to watch the locals at work sourcing the best fresh, locally grown produce.
 With so much variety, no wonder French food is so delicious!

-After lunch, you can enjoy some free time to explore the area.. there are many shops, galleries and boutiques.
+After lunch, you can enjoy some free time to explore the area.
+There are many shops, galleries and boutiques.
 We'll reconvene at the world-famous mustard store, the Maison Maille founded in 1747, to enjoy a tasting.

 We return to the Grand Victoria for an afternoon of cruising on the scenic River Saône to medieval Auxonne, where our superb mooring spot is just a short walk or cycle ride to the canal path should you fancy an early evening stroll.
-When admiring the ancient walls and streets, it is easy to imagine the life of Napoleon, who was garissoned here as a young soldier.
+When admiring the ancient walls and streets, it is easy to imagine the life of Napoleon, who was garrisoned here as a young soldier.

 Auxonne to Seurre: Visiting the Hospice de Beaune & wine tasting